Appendix C — PostgreSQL

 CREATE DATABASE wrds;

-1. Set up environment variables and so on for wrds2pg.
+1. Set up environment variables for wrds2pg.

 See here for details.